briandhkim/8-bit-game/README.md

   Arcade Game
 </h1>

-...This game was created as a personal challenge to practice JavaScript OOP as well as utilizing MVC framework.
+>This game was created as a personal challenge to practice JavaScript OOP as well as utilizing MVC framework.